 For the longest time I had a hard time making cheesecakes.
-I’d always have cracks.
-I’d over cook them.
-I wouldn’t whip them enough and they would be chunky.
-But after many trials and errors, I have discovered a few keys to ensure a perfect cheesecake.
+I’d always have cracks or I’d over cook them.
+I wouldn’t whip them enough, making them chunky.
+But after many trials and errors, I have discovered a few keys to making the perfect cheesecake.

-First up, Key 1: The waterbath.
+First up, key number 1: The water bath.
 It is a must.
 But you also must wrap the springform pan in foil like your life depends on it.
 You can’t really over do it here.
 You need it to be airtight so that no water can get in.
-Because, lets face it, a cheesecake is a lot of work and nothing ruins a cheesecake more than a soggy crust.
+Because, lets face it, making a cheesecake is a lot of work, and nothing ruins a cheesecake more than a soggy crust.

 Note: This post was updated on August 21,2013 with a different way to prepare the strawberries.
 Instead of cooking them, they are simply sprinkled with sugar, allowed to set and then poured over the cheesecake.
 A delicious, and fresh way to enjoy them.

 - 3 (8 ounce) packages cream cheese, softened

 - 12 ounces white chocolate chips, melted and cooled